Basic Performance Limits and Tradeoffs in Energy Harvesting Sensor Nodes with Finite Data and Energy Storage: Achieving Maximum Utility With a Finite-Battery Constraint

 \subsection{System Model and Problem Statement}

-Fig.~\ref{fig:battery} shows the energy source (or the battery) of a node.
+Fig.~\ref{fig:battery} shows the energy store (or the battery) of a node.
 The total capacity of this battery is $M$ units of energy.
 We denote the total available energy in the battery as $B(t)$, where $t$ is the discrete time index.
-The battery replenishes at a rate $r(t)$.
-The replenishment process $\{r(t),t\geq 1\}$ is assumed to be an ergodic stochastic process with a long term mean $\lim_{\tau\to\infty} \frac{1}{\tau}\sum_{t=1}^\tau{r(t)}=\mu$.
-A power allocation policy $\mathcal{S}$ draws energy from this battery at a rate $e^\mathcal{S}(t)$ to achieve certain tasks.
-The success of the node in achieving these tasks is measured in terms of a concave and non-decreasing utility function\footnote{Note that, in many practical scenarios, it is reasonable to assume that the utility function is non-decreasing and concave, since there is diminishing returns for increasing power.} $U(e^\mathcal{S}(t))$ of the consumed energy $e^\mathcal{S}(t)$.
-We define the time average utility,
+The battery replenishes at a rate $r(t)$. {The process $\{r(t),t\geq 1\}$ is assumed to be an ergodic stochastic process with a long term mean $\lim_{\tau\to\infty} \frac{1}{\tau}\sum_{t=1}^\tau{r(t)}\overset{\text{a.s.}}\rightarrow\mu$.} An energy management scheme $\mathcal{S}$ draws energy from this battery at a rate $e^\mathcal{S}(t)$ to achieve certain tasks. {The success of the node in achieving these tasks is measured in terms of a utility function $U(e^\mathcal{S}(t))$ of the consumed energy $e^\mathcal{S}(t)$.
+We assume $U(e)$ to be a concave, non-decreasing\footnote{Note that, in many practical scenarios, it is reasonable to assume that the utility function is non-decreasing and concave, due to diminishing returns for increasing power.} and analytic function of $e$ over $e\geq 0$.} We define the time average utility,

-We consider the optimization problem in which a node tries to maximize its long-term average utility, $\bar{U}^\mathcal{S}=\lim_{\tau \to \infty} \bar{U}^\mathcal{S}(\tau)$, subject to battery constraints:
+We consider the optimization problem in which a node tries to maximize its {long-term average utility, $\bar{U}^\mathcal{S}=\liminf_{\tau \to \infty} \bar{U}^\mathcal{S}(\tau)$}, subject to battery constraints: